IdeiGeniale/nexus-chat/README.md

 I am doing this because of cost-cutting, which is a normal busniess practice.
 Gemini models are good, and NexusChat is a simple AI site made by me.

+New Planned Model: Gemini 3 Flash
+Planned Model: Gemini 2.5 Flash (not going to be used, replaced by Gemini 3 Flash)

 ---

 ## Features